 If Pandey hadn’t been feeling particularly ballsy that day, then there’s no telling how much longer it would have been before Indians revolted against British rule.
 His actions started the Indian Freedom Movement.
-On May 10th, 1857, Indian troops broke ranks, freeing soldiers of the third regiment to which Pandey had belonged and moving towards Delhi.
+On May 10th, 1857, Indian troops broke ranks, freeing soldiers of the third regiment to which Pandey had belonged and moving toward Delhi.
 At their head was Mughal Emperor Bahadur Shah II, who they had persuaded to lead the rebellion.

 In the months that followed, the revolt spread throughout Northern India, with leaders of royal families joining in the rebellion against the British.